This store requires javascript to be enabled for some features to work correctly.

 Menstrual Cups

-Some menstrual cup manufacturers advise a menstrual cup can be worn for up to 12 hours however others recommend cups are emptied and thoroughly washed at lease every 8 hours.
+Some menstrual cup manufacturers advise a menstrual cup can be worn for up to 12 hours however others recommend cups are emptied and thoroughly washed at least every 12 hours.

 Consult your doctor if you have any questions about tampon or menstrual cup usage or TSS.